 Jobs are more fluid than ever.
-Millennials are a major driving force in the workplace, and by 2025 they’re projected to represent about 75 percent of the workforce.
+Millennials are a major driving force in the workplace, and are already the largest generation in the U.S. workforce.
 What’s more, data trends show that the modern workers are more likely to job hop than in the past.
 In fact, only 22 percent of millennials make it to the five year mark at a single company.
 As a business leader, all of this means that you need to understand what drives this growing workforce.

 We’re all competing for employees’ time.
 A recent Bersin study says that the modern worker only has one percent of the workweek to devote to training.
 That amounts to roughly 24 minutes per week for learning.
 That’s scary.
 We are always competing for our employees time, and thoughtful microlearning can help you maximize your impact.

 So let’s get to the million dollar question.
 Your employees expect learning opportunities, so how do you do it as a one-person team?
 I love to think of microlearning as a strategy.
 Learning and development should be considered a core component of your overarching strategy, not a constant knee-jerk reaction to a problem.
 Below I’ll share the critical components of a successful microlearning strategy and how to ensure its success.

 Critical Components of Microlearning Strategy

 Make learning relevant.
 Real learning takes place in context.
 When an employee has the opportunity to engage with meaningful content that directly relates to their work, there is a greater likelihood that the new information will stick with them.
 Why?
 Because as an employee, you have an immediate chance to apply what you learn.
 This transfer of information into action is the gold standard in learning.